-One Sky One World International Kite Fly For Peace -- Sunday, October 14, 2012 -- Always the Second Sunday in October
+One Sky One World International Kite Fly For Peace in Denver, Colorado USA -- Sunday, October 8, 2017 -- Always the Second Sunday in October!

 If you are interested in learning more about OSOW, the annual One Sky One World Kite Fly, or if you would like to help support the organization, use the links below to complete forms and download infomation sheets, or please feel free to e-mail Jane Parker-Ambrose.